Ampang Park MRT station

-This MRT station, despite sharing the same name, is not integrated and not to be confused with the separate Ampang Park LRT station, which is serviced by the LRT Kelana Jaya Line instead.
-Paid zone-to-paid zone integration was once proposed but not constructed at the moment.
+This MRT station, despite sharing the same name, is not integrated and not to be confused with the separate Ampang Park LRT station, which is served by the Kelana Jaya Line instead.
+Paid-zone integration was once proposed but not constructed at the moment due to cost-cutting measures.
 Passengers are required to tap out from one station, exit the station at ground level and walk along a covered walkway to the entrance of the other station to transfer between the lines.
+Thus, the stations are designated as connecting stations only on official transit maps.